prometheus/docs/content/docs/instrumenting/writing_exporters.md

 The second exception is where you’re pulling some stats out of a random instance of a system and don’t care which one you’re talking to.
-Consider a set of MySQL slaves you wanted to run some business queries against the data to then export.
-Having an exporter that uses your usual load balancing approach to talk to one slave is the sanest approach.
+Consider a set of MySQL replicas you wanted to run some business queries against the data to then export.
+Having an exporter that uses your usual load balancing approach to talk to one replica is the sanest approach.

 This doesn’t apply when you’re monitoring a system with master-election, in that case you should monitor each instance individually and deal with the "masterness" in Prometheus.
 This is as there isn’t always exactly one master, and changing what a target is underneath Prometheus’s feet will cause oddities.